waleoyediran/CarND-Behavioral-Cloning-P3/README.md

 ![Flipped Image][image7]

 I collected a total of 28332 images from the car's three cameras (9444 from each of the cameras).
-We augmented by flipping each image.
+I augmented by flipping each image.
 After the collection/augmentation process, I had 56664 number of data points.